 - a midwestern manufacturer who wanted his website to impress vendors and leads for his non-digitally savvy sales team

-- a fast growing automotive business who wanted marketshare at any cost
+- a fast-growing automotive business that wanted market share at any cost

 - a church with very exacting content management system requirements

-- an ecommerce website focused with SEO problems and payment gateway issues and seasonal sales
+- an eCommerce website focused on SEO problems and payment gateway issues, and seasonal sales

 I had too many tools, too much overhead, too many demands, and no ideas for how to grow or even hire help.
 I couldn’t sell on a promising prospective client for fear that my existing clients would leave.

 What To Consider

 - Get specific.
 It’s better to start small and scale (i.e., being a digital marketing agency that helps local dentists get more clients through organic search) than try to help everyone and get lost in the noise (i.e., being a digital marketer who can do anything for any business).

 - Remember that your initial market is not your total market.
 It just gives you focus for your marketing efforts and lead generation.